When I sit down with new clients and work out the cover they actually require, many people find they are drastically under-insured.

 CIC is not designed specifically to cover costs of medical treatment - that’s the purpose of health insurance.

-The objective of CIC is to provide a lump sum to soften the financial impact of the life changes that must be made when trying to cope with a major illness.This could be, for example, the cost of changes made to your home, the cost of changes to family living arrangements, the cost of an attendant carer and/or housekeeper, a sum to cover lost income, or to pay off debts, for example.
+The objective of CIC is to provide a lump sum to (i) soften the financial impact of the life changes that must be made when trying to cope with a major illness, and (ii) funds to cover loss of income during treatment and recovery.This could be, for example, the cost of repatriation, the cost of changes to family living arrangements, enough to support school fees, mortgage etc., while you cannot work, the cost of an attendant carer and/or housekeeper, a sum to cover general lost income, or to pay off debts, for example.

-Stop!Do not skip over this section if you live in Dubai!
+Stop!Do not skip over this section if you live in UAE!

 If you have any kind of debt that would be difficult to cover if you had to stop work through illness, you need Critical Illness Cover.
 Defaulting on debt can lead to both civil AND criminal penalties (i.e. prison time) in the UAE.

 What Conditions are Covered by Critical Illness Insurance?Here is a typical list.
 Note that each provider has specific criteria and you should familiarise yourself with the details of your chosen policy.